 The patron saint of Salerno is Saint Matthew, the Apostle and his relics lie in the crypt of the Cathedral.

 With a Mediterranean climate, usually, the weather here is hot and dry in summer with temperatures rising to 30 °C in August.
 The district has rainy autumn and winter days, with average temperatures of around 8 °C in January.
-Typically, there is almost 1,000 millimetres (39 inches) of rainfall every year.
+Typically, there are almost 1,000 millimetres (39 inches) of rainfall every year.
 Strong winds coming from the mountains towards the Gulf, make the city very windy in the winter.
 Moreover, the town has the advantage of being one of the sunniest places in Italy.